-Introduces the Spanish language (including listening, speaking, reading and writing) and Hispanic culture (including geography, customs, daily life, heritage and literature), facilitated by the study of vocabulary, grammar, short readings and guided conversation.
-Instructor and students use Spanish as the primary language of the class.
-Recommended: SP201: SPN103, SPN151, or three years of high school Spanish; SPN202: SPN201, or four years of high school Spanish; SPN203: SPN202, or four years of high school Spanish.
+Provides extensive practice in all four language skills (reading, writing, speaking, listening).
+Includes cultural and literary readings and an in-depth review and expansion of basic Spanish grammar and vocabulary, as well as a broadening of the student's understanding of Hispanic culture.
+All classroom interaction (both by instructor and students) takes place in Spanish.
+Recommended: SPN201: SPN103, SPN151, or three years of high school Spanish; SPN202: SPN201, or four years of high school Spanish; SPN203: SPN202, or four years of high school Spanish.
 (With a grade of C or better.)
 Prerequisite: Placement into WR115 (or higher); or completion of WR090 (or concurrent enrollment), or WR115 (or higher); or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 SPN201: F, Offered as needed; SPN202: W, Offered as needed; SPN203: Sp, Offered as needed